cr0ow/Sudoku-CPP-/README.txt

+One of the my first console programs, enjoy!

 Please notice that generator is a bit diffrent than the one in full-game version, (only arguments given to fuctions differ)